petros-d/docs/docs/install-aws.md

 ## Overview

-We're excited to help you get started with the Private Beta Program for Astronomer Cloud on AWS.
+We're excited to help you get started with Astronomer Cloud on AWS.
 Below, you'll find instructions for how to complete the Astronomer Cloud install process, including prerequisites and the steps required for our team to provision resources in your network.

 At a high-level, we'll ask that you come prepared with a new AWS account.
 From there, you can expect to:
 - Create an account on Astronomer.